gregogolla/gregogolla.github.io/docs/logging-in.md

   :-------------------------:|:-------------------------:
 ![alt text](images/1.3_Lost_password.png "lost password") | ![alt text](images/1.4_Request_password.png "request password")

-  -	Provide your email address.
+  -	Provide your email address(note email validation requires you enter the email address in lower case).
   -	Click on the `Request reset password` button
   -	You’ll receive an email with a link to reset your password.